 The last section in the notebook is my Task List.
 Let’s spend some time here.

-Every morning before I start the work, I go through my mails and add all the tasks for that day here, like this:
+Every morning before I start work, I go through my emails and add all the tasks for that day here, like this:

 - Task